f-o-a-m/kepler/hs-abci-examples/nameservice/README.md

 These logs include request/response info and as well some metric logging.

-Alternatively, the app is set up to log the same information to Elastic search and Datadog by setting the following environment variables:
+Alternatively, the app is set up to log the same information to ES and Datadog by setting the following environment variables:

 ```bash